5.9. Serializable Snapshot Isolation

 • T5: Tx_A commits.

-• T6: Tx_B commits; however, it is aborted due to a Write-Skew anomaly.
+• T6: Tx_B attempts to commit; however, it aborts due to a Write-Skew anomaly.

-Figure 5.15 shows how PostgreSQL detects and resolves the Write-Skew anomaly described in the above scenario.
+Figure 5.16 shows how PostgreSQL detects and resolves the Write-Skew anomaly in this scenario.

 • T1: